Derived graded modules: Retraction of morphisms

 is a pullback diagram in \(\mcalC\) and the upper horizontal morphism \(u\) splits, where \(v\) and \(t\) are morphisms induced from \(v_i\) and \(t_i\), respectively, and \(u\) is the coproduct of \(u_i\). \end{lemma}

-\begin{proof} In the case \(I = \{*\}\), the same proof of the other case works for any \(\infty\)-category \(\mcalC\) admitting pullbacks since we do not need to use any coproducts and thus compact objects in the following proof.
+\begin{proof} In the case \(I=\{*\}\), the proof for the general case works for any \(\infty\)-category \(\mcalC\) admitting pullbacks, since in that case we do not need to use coproducts, and hence compact objects, in the argument below.
 So we assume $\mathcal{C}$ is compactly generated stable.

-Before proving the universality, we first remark that each morphism \(u_i\) admits a retraction \(\widetilde{u_i}\) in \(\mcalC\): This is just because the composition
+Before proving the universal property, we first note that each morphism \(u_i\) admits a retraction \(\widetilde{u_i}\) in \(\mcalC\): This is just because the composition

 gives a retraction of \(u_i\) by the commutativity of \eqref{DefiningGradedPart}.
 In particular, the upper horizontal morphism \(u\) in \eqref{CoproductPullbackDiagram} also admits a retraction \(\widetilde{u} \defeq \bigoplus_{i \in I} \widetilde{u_i}\).